bobmonsour/bobmonsour.com/src/posts/declassifying-my-site-header.md

   padding: 0;
   text-align: center;
 }
-header > nav ul a {
+header a {
   margin: 0;
   padding: 0 5px;
 }
-header > nav ul a[aria-current="page"] {
+header a[aria-current="page"] {
   background-color: var(--light-accent-color);
 }
 ```

 You don't see :hover and :focus pseudo-classes in the CSS because the header uses the same values for those as the rest of the site and they are declared outside of this.

-I do realize that \<header> is something that can be used more than once on a site, but not on this site.
-If I were to use it elsewhere, perhaps within a \<section>, I may have to add a class to either the header or the section to be more specific.
+I do realize that \<header> is an element that can be used more than once on a site, but they aren't on this site.
+If I were to use it elsewhere, perhaps within a \<section>, I may have to add a class to raise the specificity.

 I've done a bit more of this throughout the site, but there's more work to do.
 Some of this will also translate over to my work on the [https://11tybundle.dev/](https://11tybundle.dev/) site.